 A dentist in Colorado Springs wanted to buy the building her practice had been leasing for 6 years.
+Small business owners across Texas and New York use SBA loans for the same types of major purchases.
 Purchase price: $850,000.
 She went to her bank first, and they quoted her a conventional commercial mortgage at 8.5% with a 15-year term — $8,400 a month.
 I told her to apply for an SBA 504 instead.
 She got 6.9%, 25-year term, 10% down.
 Monthly payment: $5,200.

 That's $3,200 less per month.
 Over 5 years, she'll keep an extra $192,000 in her practice.